Anti Money Laundering Policy

 - Cash intensive business;

-- Unregulated charities and other unregulated “non-profit” organizations.
+- Unregulated charities and other unregulated “non-profit” organisations.

 TRANZZO obtains sufficient information in order to undertake its risk assessment and determine the potential exposure to ML/FT risks and to justify the applicable level of due diligence to mitigate those risks.